mitre/tmnt/README.md

 # Topic Modeling Neural Toolkit

 The following README contains very minimal documentation to get started.
-Site documentation is underway and will be made accessible shortly.
+See full documentation for details, examples and API documentation.

 ## Installation